yguitton/training-material/topics/imaging/tutorials/parameter-tuning/tutorial.md

 Basically, it's all about finding the perfect balance to get the most useful and accurate data possible.

 In this tutorial, we will show how to perform parameter tuning for segmentation.
-Using the same dataset from the introduction tutorial, we will choose the best 2D-sigma filter values to perform nuclei segmentation by comparing ground-truth segmentation with the ones processed in Galaxy.
+Using the same dataset from [the introduction tutorial]({% link topics/imaging/tutorials/imaging-introduction/tutorial.md %}), we will fine-tune a parameter of Gaussian filters for nuclei segmentation by comparing ground-truth segmentation with the ones processed in Galaxy.

 So, let's proceed!